aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 The `create-solver-infrastructure` command described earlier creates an ECR repository with the same name as the project (PROJECT_NAME).

 This repository will store the images for the leader and worker.
-Once you have created and tested a docker image (or images, for the cloud leader and worker) as described in the [SAT-Comp Docker Images README.md file](../Docker/README.md), you can upload them to your AWS account with the `ecr-push` script [BK: script requires `--profile` argument.
-Should we set `--profile default` as default?]:
+Once you have created and tested a docker image (or images, for the cloud leader and worker) as described in the [SAT-Comp Docker Images README.md file](../Docker/README.md), you can upload them to your AWS account with the `ecr-push` script:

 ```text
 ./ecr-push --project PROJECT_NAME [--leader LEADER_IMAGE_TAG] [--worker WORKER_IMAGE_TAG]